About Retire Certain

-The bottom line is we now have a comfortable diversified and defensive core portfolio in ETF’s with historical returns that have beaten a traditional stock and bond (60/40) index portfolio with less risk (lower, shorter drawdowns), and about 15 income streams from various endeavors including real estate, software, web properties, consulting, digital programs, joint ventures, dividends, options, and a few more adventures.
+The bottom line is we now have a diversified and defensive core portfolio in ETF’s with historical returns that have beaten a traditional stock and bond (60/40) index portfolio with less risk (lower, shorter drawdowns) based on backtesting, and about 12 income streams from various endeavors including real estate, software, web properties, consulting, digital programs, joint ventures, dividends, options, and a few more adventures.

 What we have learned and continue to learn from these various financial activities is the inspiration for this website.

 The Inspiration for Retire Certain…

-Following a major career disruption, a startling late midlife realization that we weren’t on track to support our comfortable lifestyle for life from traditional stock and bond investments, and two giant bear markets in one decade, my husband and I began a wonderful adventure to create diversified income streams from investments and alternative assets.
+Following a major career disruption, a startling late midlife realization that we weren’t on track to support our comfortable lifestyle for life from traditional stock and bond investments, and the tech bust that saw the Nasdaq falling over 72%, my husband and I began a wonderful adventure to create diversified income streams from investments and alternative assets.

 Eventually, this bold endeavor completely replaced job income and it also allowed us to “work” when and where we wanted.
 In this process, we pursued lifelong passions and capitalized on areas of expertise from previous careers while establishing long term income streams.
 As a result, it turned out to be both fulfilling and financially rewarding.

 At first, however, we were really confused about how to begin paying the bills with something other than someone else’s paychecks, especially since there was a lack of reliable information on anything other than saving (cutting lattes, etc.), employment, and investing in stocks and bonds (for decades before retirement, which we no longer had).

 Along the way, unfortunately, we made lots of mistakes, but we also, fortunately, learned a ton and finally succeeded in creating financial independence.